manasrawat/manasrawat.github.io/_posts/2016-11-20-what-I-use-on-my-android-phone.markdown

 <br>

 ### Launcher
 I use **Nova Launcher Prime with TeslaUnread** as my homescreen launcher.
 What appealed this to me wasn't actually the customization - I prefer to go simple with launchers.
-Instead, it's simplicity, speed, efficeny, Unread notification count and Android 7.1 app shortcuts support (something Trehbuchet 7.1 has yet to include) is what drew me to it.
+Instead, it's simplicity, speed, efficiency, Unread notification count and Android 7.1 app shortcuts support (something Trehbuchet 7.1 has yet to include) is what drew me to it.
 I would highly recommend it to anyone considering purchasing Prime.
 <br>
 <br>